FarronF/limerick-council-meetings/meetings/2022/12/12-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 10th October 2022.md

 zoning, would be prepared by 1st May 2023 including a further public consultation period and a

-final map would be prepared by 1st December 2023, which will be reviewed on an annual basis.--- While members thanked Maria for the presentation, they vehemently opposed the
+final map would be prepared by 1st December 2023, which will be reviewed on an annual basis.
+---
+While members thanked Maria for the presentation, they vehemently opposed the

 introduction of this Residential Zoned Land Tax in the middle of a housing crisis.
 They expressed